Analyzing Differentiable Fuzzy Logic Operators: Aggregation

-For the next proposition, we refer to the \textbf{fraction of inputs} for which some condition holds.
-The probability that the condition holds for a point uniformly sampled from $[0, 1]^n$ is this fraction.
+For the next proposition, we refer to the \textit{fraction of inputs} for which some condition holds.
+The probability that the condition holds for a point uniformly sampled from $[0, 1]^n$ is this fraction. \begin{prop} The fraction of inputs $x_1, ..., x_n\in [0,1]$ for which the derivative of $A_{T_{LU}}$ is nonvanishing is $\frac{1}{n!}$. \end{prop} For proof, see \ref{appendix:lukfrac}.
+Clearly, for the majority of inputs there is a vanishing gradient, implying that this universal aggregator would not be useful in a \dfl learning setting.